akveo/ngx-admin

 Type: Routing Pattern

-When to use: When you need a URL segment that groups child routes but has no UI of its own.
+When to use: When you need to create a URL namespace for a group of related child routes without adding any visual chrome of your own.

 The pattern: